alex-esc/getsetupesc/index.md

 ## Make setupesc your own

-Source code is publicly available on GitHub and we encourage you to make changes of your own.
+Source code is publicly available on GitHub and we encourage you to make changes of your own, learn more on our [documentation](https://alex-esc.github.io/getsetupesc/documentation/wiki.html).

 Everything is licensed under the GPL, meaning you can modify to your hearts content or even use this for commercial use.